avdhoot21/MauiGoogleHealthConnect/README.md

-# HealthConnect SDK Integration in .NET MAUI
+# HealthConnect SDK Integration in .NET MAUI (This App is still in Development)

 This project demonstrates how to integrate **Google's HealthConnect SDK** into a **.NET MAUI** application using **Java Bindings**.
 The solution allows you to read and write health-related data such as steps, heart rate, and more, from Android devices.